MARCUS LESLIE SINGLETON

 Lives and works in Brooklyn, NY

-Marcus Leslie Singleton is a Seattle born self-taught artist best known for his distinct figurative paintings that cite pointed yet subtle observations.
-Singleton’s practice offers implicit critiques of contemporary social and political issues while simultaneously inviting viewers to engage in a visceral discourse examining the dialogue around spirituality and social constructs.
-Through natural, carefree, and playful brush strokes, his work depicts narrative scenes highlighting the trials of reality and its nonphysical components; “I’m interested in creating new paths that aim to contextualize aesthetic beliefs and inspire people to unlearn and humanize us presently and, in the future,” Singleton explains.
-His presentation of these timelines both highlight and celebrate the multiplicity in society detailing the parallel realities of joy and hardship in a figurative language.
-Using spontaneity, scale, and expressive placement of color, Singleton’s paintings offer a jovial perspective that is both poignant and bold.
+Marcus Leslie Singleton is a Seattle born artist celebrated for his distinctive figurative paintings that deftly intertwine personal observations with broader societal themes.
+A devoted observer, Singleton is always armed with a notebook, capturing anything of interest, be it people, phrases, or random thoughts.
+Using the sketches as source material for his paintings, his process demands a delicate balance of interpretation and recollection.
+Through natural, carefree, and playful brush strokes, his work offers meditations on broader issues of race, representation and the historical significance of everyday moments; “I’m interested in creating new paths that aim to contextualize aesthetic beliefs and inspire people to unlearn and humanize us presently and, in the future,” Singleton explains.
+Using spontaneity, scale, and expressive placement of color, Singleton’s paintings offer a jovial yet serious perspective that is both poignant and bold.

 All images © Marcus Leslie Singleton.